What to Expect After Cataract Surgery in Dallas at Key-Whitman – Recovery Time, Visual Clarity and More

 - Posted on: Dec 30 2018

 Are you or a loved one considering cataract surgery?
 Not sure what to expect?
-We asked Key-Whitman Eye Center’s Dallas eye surgeon Amy Hong to shed light on what patients can expect regarding cataract surgery recovery time and clarity of vision post-procedure.
+We asked Key-Whitman Eye Center’s Dallas eye surgeon Amy Hong, M.D. to shed light on what patients can expect regarding cataract surgery recovery time and clarity of vision post-procedure.
 You’ll also learn what options reduce the need for prescription glasses after surgery and why it’s important to choose a cataract surgery practice that offers a full-range of high-tech lenses.

 ‘What should I expect immediately after cataract surgery?’